cameronneylon/barcelona-declaration-website/content/conference.md

 <hr class="small">
 {{< /rawhtml >}}

 The Paris Conference on Open Research Information will be hosted by Sorbonne University, one of the initial signatories of the Barcelona Declaration.
 The conference will take place on the [Pierre and Marie Curie Campus](https://maps.app.goo.gl/pHiBfZG28G5T4x6h7) in Paris’ 5th arrondissement.
-Online participation will be facilitated for all plenary sessions.
+Online participation will be facilitated for all plenary sessions and breakout sessions.

 {{< rawhtml >}}
 </br>